 Advocate Dumisa Buhle Ntsebeza (Chairperson)

 Advocate Dumisa Buhle Ntsebeza, LLB, BProc, BA, LLM (International Law) completed his studies for a law degree while serving a prison term for political activism in the mid-70s.
 He was admitted as an attorney in 1984 and practiced in the Eastern Cape, mainly in the area of human rights.
 He represented a number of political prisoners throughout the 80s and early 90s.
 In 1995 he served as a commissioner on the Truth and Reconciliation Commission.
 While still an attorney, he was appointed acting judge of the High Court of South Africa.
 In March 2000, he entered the bar and took chambers as a member of the Cape Bar.
 Advocate Ntsebeza served as president of South Africa's Black Lawyers Association.
 He is also a founder of the South African National Association of Democratic Lawyers and served as its President.
 He has chaired numerous boards, including Barloworld Limited and Avusa.
-He is currently representing the families of the deceased at the Marikana Commission of Inquiry.

 Professor Noor Nieftagodien